philipptrenz/sunportal/README.md

 First install and configure SBFspot, don't forget to initialize the database.

 Then add a cronjob for SBFspot to run every minute.
-Execute `sudo crontab -e`, choose your preferred editor and add the following line at the end:
+Execute `sudo crontab -e`, choose your preferred editor and add the following line:

 ```
 * * * * * /usr/local/bin/sbfspot.3/SBFspot -finq -nocsv